 Tight end Marcel Jensen was an honorable mention All-Mountain West pick in 2012 and a second-team honoree in 2013.
 Then slot receiver Isaiah Burse received honorable mention accolades both of those season.
 Burse caught 99 passes for 1,026 yards and six touchdowns during his senior season and closed out his career as Fresno State's all-time leader in all-purpose yardage and third in career receptions.

 Jensen would go on to become the first Bulldog tight end to be invited to the Senior Bowl in 2014 while Burse played in the NFLPA Collegiate Bowl.

-Earley has also been instrumental in putting together three strong recruiting classes for the Bulldogs, which included a 24-member 2012 class and a 22-member 2013 class that will help Fresno State carry on the torch coming off its back-to-back Mountain West championships in 2012 and 2013.
+Earley has also been instrumental in putting together three strong recruiting classes for the Bulldogs, which included a 24-member 2012 class and a 22-member 2013 class that helped Fresno State build on its back-to-back Mountain West championships earned in 2012 and 2013.

 Earley was the offensive coordinator and quarterbacks coach at Idaho State in 2010 and the previous season he was an assistant to the offensive coordinator at San Diego State.
 From 2006-08, he served as the quarterbacks coach at Syracuse.